A letter to my five-year-old self

 Ask for help when you need it.
 It doesn’t make you a weaker person.
 It really is okay not to be okay and it’s okay to ask for help.
 No one can face everything on their own, and allowing people to help you is what gets you through.
 You’ll want to push people away, but try not to make that mistake again.
 They’re really only trying to help.

 You won’t be able to stop the hard times creeping up, and you can’t prevent the challenges that come.
-But when they come you can be kinder to yourself, you can choose how you let the challenges affect you.
-Don’t give them the power to control how you feel, keep your head up and remember that you deserve to feel happy.
+But when they come you can be kinder to yourself and you can choose how you let the challenges affect you.
+Don’t give them the power to control how you feel.
+Keep your head up and remember that you deserve to feel happy.
 Shape every day that you have and make it your own.

 Follow your heart as much as possible.
 Stand up for yourself and others when you need to, do what you feel is right and trust your instincts.